MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 How do we know what data types are available to use to describe an attribute?
 The complete list of all the data types we can use can be found under *primitives.cdm.json* and the various *meanings.cdm.json* files (ex. *meanings.identity.cdm.json*).

-<br/>We will then create uaBrowserVersion, which is also a string type:
+<br/>We will then create "uaBrowserVersion", which is also a string type:

 ![uaBrowserVersion Attribute Definition](media/creating-schemas-uabrowserversion.png)